scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Both in the x-ray as well as gamma-ray regime the The Galactic Center is a complex emission region.
-It shows point sources, extended sources as well as underlying diffuse emission and thus represents a challenge for any astronomical data analysis.
+It shows point sources, extended sources as well as underlying diffuse emission and thus represents a challenge for any astronomical data analysis. *Chandra* is a spaced based x-ray observatory, which is in operation since 1999.
+It consists of nested cylindrical paraboloid and hyperboloid surfaces, which form an imaging optical system for x-rays.
+In the focal plane it has multiple instruments for different scientific purposes.
+This includes a high resolution camera (HRC) and an Advanced CCD Imaging Spectrometer (ACIS).
+The typical angular resolution is 0.5 arcsecond and the covered energy ranges from 0.1 - 10 keV.

 Figure :ref:`chandra-gc` shows the result of the *Pylira* algorithm applied to Chandra data of the Galactic center region between 0.5 and 7 keV.
-The PSF was obtained from simulation using the official Chandra science tools *ciao 4.14*.
+The PSF was obtained from simulations using the official Chandra science tools *ciao 4.14* and the *simulate_psf* tool.
 The algorithm achieves both an improved spatial resolution as well as a reduced noise level and higher contrast of the image in the right panel compared to the unprocessed counts data shown in the left panel.

 .. figure:: images/pylira-chandra-gc.pdf
    :scale: 70%